DottieFVGCC/FlaskFullOfSnakes/README.md

 - drag in `assets`, like images or music, to add them to your project

-Remixed from 'flask-hello-world' by Kenneth Reitz
+Remixed Python Flask Snake by Robin